-National pay wards to be effective from 1st April 2019 have been agreed by all relevant negotiating bodies (NJC Green Book, Chief Executives, JNC Chief Officers and Craft and Associated employees).
+National pay awards to be effective from 1st April 2020 (NJC Green Book, Chief Executives, JNC Chief Officers and Craft and Associated employees) remain under national negotiation between the employers and the trade unions and are unresolved at the time of writing.

-With effect from 1st April 2015 the Council implemented the Living Wage Rate as proposed by the Living Wage Foundation, which rose from a minimum hourly rate of £8.75 to £9.00 per hour, from 1st November 2018 for all employees who would earn less that that rate within the current national pay structure.
-The rate will be reviewed and a revised rate applied in November 2019.
+With effect from 1st April 2015 the Council implemented the Living Wage Rate as proposed by the Living Wage Foundation, which rose from a minimum hourly rate of £9.00 to £9.30 per hour, from 1st November 2019 for all employees who would earn less than that rate within the current national pay structure.
+The rate will be reviewed and a revised rate applied in November 2020.